 - 2. Navigate to the download page for the product to install. - 3.
-On the download page, identify the required disk space by adding the file sizes for each required file.

-The file sizes are listed next to the file names.

-4. Select a file system with enough free space to store and expand the archive files.

-In most cases, the available disk space must be at least twice the size of all of the archive files.

-- 5. On the file system that you selected in step 4, create a parent directory for each product, for example OraDB11g, to hold the installation directories. - 6.
+On the download page, identify the required disk space by adding the file sizes for each required file. - The file sizes are listed next to the file names. - 4.
+Select a file system with enough free space to store and expand the archive files.
+In most cases, the available disk space must be at least twice the size of all of the archive files. - 5.
+On the file system that you selected in step 4, create a parent directory for each product, for example OraDB11g, to hold the installation directories. - 6.
 Download all of the installation archive files to the directory that you created in step 5. - 7.
 Verify that the files you downloaded are the same size as the corresponding files on Oracle Technology Network.

-Downloading the Software from Oracle E-Delivery
+Downloading the Software from Oracle Software Delivery Cloud

-You can download the software from Oracle E-Delivery as Media Packs.
+You can download the software from Oracle Software Delivery Cloud as Media Packs.
 A Media Pack is an electronic version of the software that is also available to Oracle customers on CD-ROM or DVD.
 To download the Media Pack:

-1. Use any browser to access the Oracle E-Delivery Web site:
+1. Use any browser to access the Oracle Software Delivery Cloud portal: